deepskandpal/animalGPT/README.md

 ## What is Available
 1. The platform is now [live](https://animalgpt-production.up.railway.app/) the instance needs to be deployed if the service is unavailable
 2. The model is hosted on hugging face [link](https://huggingface.co/dkandpalz/animalGPT2)
-3. Current Prediction pipeline is just text generation directly from the model for any user query
+3. Current Prediction pipeline is just text generation directly from the model for any user query (alpha version)

 ## What is coming next